PhurinutR/MakeItTalk_Demo/README.md

 ### Animate Your Photo

 Now, everything has been setup and ready to use.
-As mentioned earlier that you will interact with MakeItTalk via GUI, thus this GUI has been created and provided under both **MakeItTalk_Linux** or **MakeItTalk_Windows**.
+As mentioned earlier that you will interact with MakeItTalk via GUI, thus this GUI has been created and provided under both **MakeItTalk_Linux** and **MakeItTalk_Windows**.
 To start using it, type command below in your terminal or Anaconda prompt.

 ~~~
 python GUI.py